 Wilpon has been at least partial owner of the New York Mets since 1980.
 He bought a very minor stake in 1980 when Doubleday Publishing bought the team.
-In 1986, Wilpon and Nelson Doubleday bought the team from the publishing comapny.
+In 1986, Wilpon and Nelson Doubleday bought the team from the publishing company.
 Wilpon and partners bought out Nelson Doubleday in 2002 to take sole ownership of the team.
+He reached an interest to sell his majority interest, co-owned with other members of his family and brother-in-law Saul Katz under the name "Sterling Partners", to hedge fund billionaire Steven Cohen on September 14, 2020, for $2.4 billion.
+Cohen was already a minority owner, and a previous deal to sell him the team had fallen through due to Wilpon's insistence that his group continue to run the team for another five years after the sale.

 In 2009, his name came out on a list of major investors to have been caught out in financier Bernie Madoff's massive fraudulent investment scheme; it was estimated that the Wilpon family had invested close to $550 million with Madoff's company.
 As the entire structure was a Ponzi scheme, Wilpon stood to lose the whole amount; worse, other investors who had lost everything in the collapse, led by bankruptcy trustee Irving Picard, were suing him for $1 billion to try to recover part of their losses from the remaining value of the Mets, Wilpon's most valuable asset.
 The reasoning was that Wilpon could not have invested such a massive amount of money without being privy to the shenanigans Madoff was up to, and that the Mets were in fact one of the few investors to have made money from Madoff's scheme.
 For his part, Wilpon defended himself by stating that he was a real estate specialist, not a financial investment expert, and that he had fully trusted Madoff with his funds; in fact, he had made a payment of $1 million to him just days before the whole pyramid collapsed, proving that he had no inkling of what was going on.